frankiert/doc-hcii2022-slides/README.md

 You may be interested in our [full report](https://git.informatik.uni-leipzig.de/smarthec/doc-abschlussbericht) for the Smart_HEC project (in German).

 Bibtex-Citations for publications from the Smart_HEC project are available via [smarthec_publikationen.bib](https://git.informatik.uni-leipzig.de/smarthec/doc-abschlussbericht/-/blob/main/smarthec_publikationen.bib)

+# Acknowledgements

+This research was supported by the German Federal Ministry of Justice and Consumer Protection (BMJV) under grants no. 28V2304A19, 28V2304B19, 28V2304C19, 28V2304D19.
+Partial contributions were funded by the German Federal Ministry of Education and Research (BMBF) under grant no. 01IS20091B, and by the Development Bank of Saxony (SAB) under project number 100335729.